gd-programming/gd.docs/docs/topics/encryption/xor.md

 **XOR-Cipher** connects each character in given string with character in key (key is cycled), then applies *XOR* operation on each pair.

-Returning back to our function:
+Returning back to the function:

 <!-- tabs:start -->